zikula/zikula-docs/Users Manual/2_1_installation.rst

 10. Save the file in your Server Root directory, naming it test.php
 #.
 Now point your browser at this address. http://localhost:8888/test.php.
 If all is well you should see your web page in all its glory.
 You have now demonstrated that MAMP is running on your local machine.
 Let's now install Zikula.
 #.
 Download Zikula_  (When at that page, you will need to click on the Get Zikula button located in the upper left corner.)
 #.
 Unzip the contents and rename the folder Zikula.
+Read the installation instructions that come with the Zikula package located at Zikula/docs/en/INSTALL (Note go to a different folder that suits your language if it is not en (English).
+What follows below is a slightly customized version of the install instructions.
 #.
 Drop the folder into your Server Root directory (htdocs)
 #.
 You will need to set permissions in one folder in the Zikula Directory.
 Open your Zikula folder and click on the ztemp folder.
 Choose Get Info.
 From there go to the sharing and permissions section and make sure that everyone can read and write to this folder.
 Click on the little gear and choose *Apply to enclosed items* This will allow Zikula to write needed files into this directory.
 You may need to unlock this capability by clicking on the little lock icon on the lower right of this dialog.
 #.
 Go back to the MAMP start page.
 While in MAMP, click on the Open Start Page button.
 You will notice a tab title phpMyAdmin.
 This is a set of php pages that help you to create and manage MySQL databases using an easy to navigate interface.